StackVista/stackstate-docs/configure/logging/enable-logging.md

 #### Propagation functions

 - In the [StackState UI Analytics environment](/develop/scripting/README.md#running-scripts) enter the query below to list all propagation functions.
-- You can use the ID from the output to [set the logging level](#set-the-logging-level-for-a-check-event-handler-or-function) for the function.
+- You can use the ID from the output to [enable loggingl](#enable-logging-for-a-check-event-handler-or-function) for the function.

 {% tabs %}
 {% tab title="Query" %}